命令行

 The PagerDuty MCP Server provides a set of tools for interacting with the PagerDuty API.
 These tools are designed to be used by LLMs to perform various operations on PagerDuty resources such as incidents, services, teams, and users.

-The PagerDuty MCP Server requires a PagerDuty API key to be set in the environment:
+The PagerDuty MCP Server requires a PagerDuty API token.
+You can provide this in two ways:

 All API responses follow a consistent format: